 The vocabulary was extended (relative to the baseline CTS system) to include all non-singleton words from Fisher and Meetings transcripts.
 The vocabulary size was close to 50,000, and yielded a 0.9% out-of-vocabulary rate on the development test transcripts.
+The pronunciation dictionary was inherited from the CTS system and was based on the CMU dictionary, with added phones for filled pauses and laughter.

-3.4.
-Decoding
+3.4 Decoding

 The recognition search was structured as in the SRI "fast" (5xRT) CTS system.
 Within-word MFCC models were adapted with phone-loop MLLR and used to generate bigram lattices.
 The lattices were then rescored with a 4-gram LM and consensus-decoded to obtain preliminary hypotheses.
 These were then used to estimate speaker-adaptive feature transforms and MLLR model transforms for the cross-word PLP models, which were employed to generate 2000-best lists from trigram-expanded lattices.
-The N-best lists were then rescored with a 4-gram LM, pronunciation, pause, and duration models [12], and combined into final confusion networks, from which 1-best hypotheses and confidence values were extracted.
+The N-best lists were then rescored with a 4-gram LM, pronunciation, pause, and duration models [13], and combined into final confusion networks, from which 1-best hypotheses and confidence values were extracted.

-Table 1: Improvement of the new baseline CTS system as compared to the system used in the RT-02 evaluation, reported on RT-02 eval set.
+Table 2.
+Improvement of the new baseline CTS system as compared to the system used in the RT-02 evaluation, reported on RT-02 eval set.